rdia9/RSAT/README.md

 RSAT
 ==================

-This repository is used to install the RSAT tools and the Windows 10 workstations
+This repository is used to install the RSAT tools on Windows 10 workstations

 Requirements
 ------------